ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/scheduler-security-matrix.md

 The matrix below shows for a given policy, which features are available for users who are assigned a role with that policy.

-Roles with the scheduler-write, scheduler-read policies and scheduler-admin policies can only access agents and job plans they are provisioned to see.
+Roles with the scheduler-write, scheduler-read policies and scheduler-admin policies can only access agents and job plans that they are provisioned to see.

 ## General Scheduler Dashboard Features
 | Functionality                                                        |        Admin        |        Write        |                              Read                               | Description                                                                                                                    |